WHY: Description and Objectives

 - Week 06: STLC in LEAN & some syntax and semantics in LEAN

-- Week 07: SOTLC with term depends on type, inductive in LEAN, linkedlist, stack, and btree
+- Week 07: Dependent Type, inductive in LEAN, linkedlist, stack, and Btree

 - Week 08: System T and System F, more proofs in LEAN